KavinduJ2001/MediBox/README.md

 Display Information: Shows time, date, and alarm details on the OLED display Startup Setup: Allows setting the time and date upon startup Web-Based Dashboard: Monitor and control the MediBox through an online dashboard

+## Simulation
+Try it out: You can simulate the Smart MediBox from {here}{https://wokwi.com/projects/391768414706216961}.